unavailable-2374/Pan_TE/README.md

     Pan_TE.pl --genome gemome.fa  --cpu 40 --out demo --model P --model_dir path/to/model --hmmscan path/to/hmmscam
     Parameters:
         [General]
             --ref <string>     Required
             genome file in fasta format.
         [other]
             --list <string> default:NA
             path file for genome .

             --out <string>    default: .
             the work dir.

             -M <int>
             memory limit (in MB) for the program, default 0; 0 for unlimitted;

             --model <string>
             P or M or F or O. P:Plants, M:Metazoans, F:Fungi, and O: Others.

             --model_dir <string>
             Provide model_dir that could be downloaded from website (optional requirements).

             --hmmscan <int>
             path to hmmscan

             --cpu <int>    default: 4
             the number of threads, preferably in multiples of 4.

-        --sensitive defaut:normal
-        Sensitivity represents a parameter when merging genomes; the more sensitive is more cautious for merging, the longer the procedure takes and the more TEs may be obtained. super,hight,normal,low

             --help|-h Display this help info

         Version: 1.0.0
         USAGE